Evaluating an early retirement offer: What to consider before accepting one

 “Early retirement may not fit in with your plans but let’s face it, your employer has decided that they need you to leave,” says Lorraine Ell, senior financial advisor and CEO at Better Money Decisions in Midland, Michigan.
 “Staying can put you at jeopardy for getting laid off without compensation or worse, fired.”

-However, if your company is going through more serious or longer-term issues, the situation may not improve.
+While it’s possible the company is experiencing just a temporary decline in revenue, if it is going through more serious or longer-term issues, the situation may not improve.
 So, it could make sense to take an offer while you have one.

 Your financial situation